Kudal’s Hindu Rashtra–Jagruti Sabha: Powerful Call to Strengthen Dharma, Unity, and Education

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What activities did participants pledge to pursue?
+What activities did local participants pledge to support?